 Food on Courses:

-Our wilderness crafts workshops are all self-catered however our bushcraft and survival courses are fully catered.
+Our wilderness crafts workshops are partially self-catered (breakfast and snacks are provided) however our bushcraft and survival courses are fully catered.

 Following our adopted theme of ‘any fool can be uncomfortable’ we positively discourage the eating of bland food and make use of seasonal wild herbs and ambitious campfire cooking techniques on our bushcraft and survival courses (any fool can eat boring meals).
 Wild game choices will include rabbit, pheasant, pigeon, trout, salmon and on certain courses, wild venison.
 Also, vegetarian and most other food preferences can be catered for if we know well in advance.